-Other key elements of government guidance, aimed at minimising the risk of transmission, include:
+Other key elements of government guidance, aimed at minimising the risk of transmission and keeping people safe, include:

-- Any mourner showing coronavirus (COVID-19) symptoms (a new continuous cough or a high temperature) should not attend as they pose a risk to others;
+- Any mourner showing coronavirus (COVID-19) symptoms (a new continuous cough, a high temperature or a loss of, or change in, your normal sense of taste or smell) should not attend in person as they pose a risk to others;

-It is asked that that funerals are not delayed with the hope of holding them once restrictions have been lifted.
+It is asked that funerals are not delayed with the hope of holding them once all restrictions have been lifted.